UKPlanetaryAtmospheres/Website/README.md

 * 13:00-14:00 Lunch (Not Provided)
 * 14:00-15:30 Session II: Atmosphere-Magnetosphere Connections
 * 15:30-16:00 Tea @Geological Society

+**Fees:**
+Attendance at the meeting is free to members of the Royal Astronomical Society.
+The Europlanet UK-Ireland hub will cover the fees for Europlanet Society members (details TBC).
+For non-RAS and non-Europlanet members, the cost is £15 per person (£5 for registered students).

 ## Previous Community Meetings